pradyutnair/finance/functions/gocardless-sync-mongo/README.md

 ## 🔐 Data Encryption

-This function uses MongoDB Queryable Encryption (QE) with GCP KMS to encrypt sensitive financial data:
+This function writes data to MongoDB collections configured with Queryable Encryption (QE).
+Encryption is handled at the **server-side** by MongoDB based on collection schemas.

-### Encrypted Fields
+### Encrypted Fields (server-side)
 - Transaction IDs, amounts, currencies
 - Descriptions and counterparty information
 - Account IBANs and names